imthenachoman/nSPTiles/README.md

 ## Support / Issues / Contact / Help

 If you are familiar with [GitHub](https://github.com) and know how to submit issues then please do so at https://github.com/imthenachoman/nSPTiles/issues.
-Or if you prefer you can e-mail me at imthenachoman (at) gmail (dot) com
+Or if you prefer you can e-mail me at imthenachoman (at) gmail (dot) com.
+You may also leave comments at http://nsptiles.js.org/#disqus.

 ## References, Acknowledgement, and Gratitude